heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 - A place you don't want to come
 - A place you don't feel comfortable/safe
-- A place where you can't ask questions and/or mistakes
+- A place where you can't ask questions and/or do mistakes
 - A place where you can't take anything away

 ➡️ If you have a problem with the course, we will do our best to fix it.